 If you're concerned about your rights, you can ask a union for help or get free advice from your local Citizens Advice Bureau.

 If you're a pensioner, that is, you are State Pension age or older, you don't need to pay National Insurance contributions on any earnings you receive but you may still need to pay Income Tax - follow the links below to find out more.

 If you're a student, from 6 April 2013 employers will no longer use the P38(S) process, your employer will operate PAYE (Pay As You Earn) to deduct Income Tax and National Insurance from your wages.
 Although the P38(S) process has stopped, nearly everyone who lives in the UK is entitled to an Income Tax Personal Allowance.
 This is the amount of income you can earn or receive each year without having to pay tax on it.
-The Personal Allowance for the tax year 2013-14 is £9,440.
+The Personal Allowance for the tax year 2014 to 2015 is £10,000.